Machine Learning in Plain Language

 ✅ European data sovereignty and full GDPR/AI Act compliance

-✅ No vendor lock-in Dutch hosting and you always stay in control
+✅ No vendor lock-in European hosting and you always stay in control

-✅ 25+ years experience with transparent pricing and local support
+✅ 25+ years experience with transparent pricing and dedicated support